Luke O'Brien MBACP

 PARCS is an organisation based within Portsmouth City that works with people who have been sexually violated at any time in their lives no matter how long ago.

 PARCS provides free specialist counselling and psychotherapy to women and men, aged 5+ who are resident in Portsmouth and South East Hampshire.
-I work with adults of all gender identities who have experienced any form of sexual violation at any time in their lives.
+I worked with adults of all gender identities who have experienced any form of sexual violation at any time in their lives.

 Chrysalis is a charity providing counselling and support to Trans people.